When is the best season to travel in Turkey?

 Turks are very warm, friendly and trustworthy people, and Turkey is arguably one of the safest countries in the world to visit and has a particularly low crime rate when compared to many Western European countries.
 Of course, normal precautions when walking in urban streets on your own to protect against pickpockets such as you would take in any major city in the world are advisable.
 Back to Top

 Electrical current in Turkey is 220 volts, 50 cycles.
-Most travel appliances have their own built-in power adapters (such as laptop computers, digital cameras and some hair dryers): they can be plugged into either 110-120-volt or 220-240-volt sockets and will adapt to the voltage automatically (but you still need a plug adaptor as noted below.)
+Most travel appliances have their own built-in power adapters (such as laptop computers, digital cameras and some hair dryers): they can be plugged into either 110-120-volt or 220-240-volt sockets and will adapt to the voltage automatically (but you still need a plug adapter as noted below.)
 Check your travel appliances, especially your travel hair dryer to be sure it can operate on either 110-120 or 220-240 voltage.
 Wall outlets in Turkey have round two-prong plugs--the most common is the smaller type used throughout most of Europe.
 Back to Top

 The official currency in Turkey is the New Turkish Lira.
 Once in Turkey, it's very easy to change all major currencies in banks, exchange offices, post offices (PTTs) and most hotels.
 If you do run short of Turkish Lira at any point during your stay all the major foreign currencies are widely accepted in many shops, hotels and restaurants especially in the tourist areas.
 Check the official exchange rate online just before departure.
 Back to Top